alanng10/class-lang/Info/Article/Word/a.md

 Word "shift" has meaning that is alter.

+Word "block" has meaning that is group block.

 Word "post" has meaning that is queued event.

 Word "path" has meaning that is way.